Murder of Aimee Willard: Life and legacy

 Willard was a star lacrosse player at the Academy of Notre Dame de Namur in Villanova, Pennsylvania, and later at George Mason University from 1994 to 1996 (the first three seasons in program history).
 In 1996, Willard led the Colonial Athletic Association in scoring fifty goals and twenty-nine assists in lacrosse.
 She was named to the All-Conference Team in both soccer and lacrosse, and to the All-American team for the Southeast region in lacrosse that year.
-In total, she scored 96 goals and recorded 36 assists for the lacrosse team.
-At the end of the 1996 season (her third), she held the school records for most goals in a game (7), most goals in a season (50), career goals, most points in a game (8), most points in a season (68), and most career points (132).
 US Lacrosse has created a national award in her honor.

 Because of the bureaucratic issues which allowed Bomar to remain free to commit these crimes, The Victims of Trafficking and Violence Protection Act (H.R.
 3244), better known as "Aimee's Law," was passed by the US Congress by a vote of 90–5 in 2000 and signed into law by President Bill Clinton on October 28, 2000.
 It encourages states to keep murderers, rapists, and child molesters behind bars and holds the state financially accountable if it fails.
 It allows interstate parole violators to be jailed in their state of residence at the expense of the state where the original offense was committed.
 It allows offenders to be jailed in another state if circumstances allow.

 A small roadside memorial on the exit ramp from Interstate 476 to southbound U.S. Route 1 marks the site where Willard's car was found.

+In popular culture

+The then-unsolved crime was featured on Unsolved Mysteries and later as a solved one on Cold Case Files and The New Detectives.
+The story of her murder and investigation was also featured on an episode of Forensic Files as well as in the film The Dark Side of Parole.